- Understand and apply the idea of a balanced (long-term global average) heat budget to explain how the greenhouse effect works.

 The earth's surface (on average) emits 390 W/m2, essentially all of it longwave infrared radiation.
-This is (390/342) × 100% = 114% of the amount of solar radiation arriving at the top of the atmosphere!
-That is, the earth's surface emits more radiation (14% more) than arrives from the sun!
-Viewed another way, the earth's surface loses more heat each year than arrives from the sun, much less what the earth's surface actually absorbs (and hence converts into heat) from the sun.
+This is (390/342) × 100% = 114% of the amount of solar radiation arriving at the top of the atmosphere!.
+That is, the earth's surface emits more radiation (14% more) than arrives at the earth from the sun!
+Viewed another way, the earth's surface loses more heat each year than arrives at the earth from the sun, much less what the earth's surface actually absorbs (and hence converts into heat) from the sun.

-- What percentage of the longwave infrared (LWIR)
+- What proportion of the terrestrial (longwave IR)

 radiation emitted by the earth's surface escapes directly to space?
 What happens to the rest of it?